mana-lang/Mana/design/Mana Language Design/Ecosystem/Syntax & Features/Types.md

 	// and functions can not return this type null
 ```
+Attempting to create data of type `null` will result in a compile error.
+Setting a function's return type to `null` indicates it may not return any value; it would be equivalent to a `void` function in *C*.
 ##### Custom Types
 You may also create your own types in **Mana**.
 You do so using the `type` keyword.